Jerry19-5/AdaptiveText/README.md

 # Adaptive Text Project

-This project dynamically adjusts text size based on the user's distance from the screen, enhancing readability for far-sighted individuals.
+This project dynamically adjusts text size based on the user's distance from the screen, enhancing readability for impairment individuals.

 #Features
 =Real-time user distance detection using MediaPipe.